nolanlawson/fuite/README.md

     --setup <setup>

-The `--setup` flag can define a custom `setup` function.
-This is useful for overriding the `setup` function in the default scenario.
+The `--setup` option can define a custom `setup` function, which runs immediately after the page is loaded, but before any other scenario code.

 For instance, you can use `--setup` to log in with a username/password.
 To do so, first create a file called `mySetup.mjs`: